ForwardFeed/taillow/README.md

 I needed to work on vue, so this was a good training ground.

 # notes
-TaillowPapers is my biggest planned project. took me a while to design it.
+Taillow is my biggest planned project. took me a while to design it.